Robert Holmes (Royal Navy officer): Family

 Holmes died on 18 November 1692, leaving one illegitimate daughter and heiress, Mary Holmes (born 1678).
-Her mother is believed to have been Grace Hooke, a niece of the famous scientist Robert Hooke.
+Her mother is believed to have been Grace Hooke, a niece of the scientist Robert Hooke.

-As had been her father's wish, Mary married Henry Holmes, the son of his elder brother Colonel Thomas Holmes of Kilmallock, Co.
-Limerick.
+As had been her father's wish, Mary married Henry Holmes, the son of his elder brother Colonel Thomas Holmes of Kilmallock, County Limerick.
 Her son Thomas, in turn, would eventually achieve the peerage for the family as Lord Holmes of Kilmallock in 1760.
 Holmes's younger brother, Sir John Holmes, was a naval captain of repute and competence, having for years served together with his eminent brother, and commanded the Channel Fleet (1677–1679).